neilotoole/lg/README.md

 }
 ```

-The function calls `OpenBizData` which returns an `io.ReadCloser` (could be a file for example), reads data, and then invokes an external API, e.g. to book a flight.
+`BusinessOperationV1` calls `OpenBizData` which returns an `io.ReadCloser` (could be a file for example), reads data, and then invokes an external API, e.g. to book a flight.
 The `ExternalAPICall` function returns a transaction receipt or error, which `BusinessOperationV1` returns.

 We're concerned with the line `defer dataSource.Close()`.